rfl890/fcrypt/README.md

 $ ./fcrypt --version
 ```

-The `patch` command is needed to build on Windows.
+Currently, the `patch` command is needed to build.
+You won't need it when libressl updates to `v3.9.3`.

 It's highly recommended to use ThinLTO (`DCMAKE_INTERPROCEDURAL_OPTIMIZATION=on`) during the build as this greatly reduces the executable size.